Search for a target within a file

 Use the and arrows to navigate to the previous or the next occurrence.

-You can narrow your search when you select the Words, Match case checkboxes on the search pane, or click the filter icon to select a scope for your search.
+You can narrow your search when you click , in the search field, or click to select a scope for your search.

 Press Ctrl+F7 to see usages of any element in the opened file.

-If you don't want IntelliJ IDEA to highlight all found usages in the file, open the Settings / Preferences dialog (Ctrl+Alt+S) and on the page clear the Highlight usages of element at caret option.
+If you don't want IntelliJ IDEA to highlight all found usages in the file, open the Settings dialog (Ctrl+Alt+S) and on the page clear the Highlight usages of element at caret option.